zeph-yr/TTSControl/README.md

 - Run the game to generate config file.
 Type in the name of your browser's executable (e.g "chrome.exe" or "msedge.exe", etc) and save
 - Start your browser TTS.
 If your browser's mute state doesnt match the button because you muted it before entering BS, click the lobby button twice.
 - In Map: Press RIGHT primary button (B on Touch2) to mute.
 Press LEFT primary button (Y on Touch2) to unmute
-- ~~In Map: Pull RIGHT trigger to mute.
-Pull LEFT trigger to unmute.
-You can use the Pause menu buttons unaffected :)~~
 - In Lobby: Button displays current state of TTS.
 Click to change it
+- To swap left/right behavior, edit value in json to "true"
 - Requires: BSIPA, BSML, BS_Utils, SiraUtil.
 Only for Windows (sorry linux peeps)
+- ~~In Map: Pull RIGHT trigger to mute.
+Pull LEFT trigger to unmute.
+You can use the Pause menu buttons unaffected :)~~
 - ~~**Note for Introskip:** I understand this has implications for Introskip during the skip periods.
 Skipping will trigger mute/ummute so please skip with the L or R trigger accordingly.
 Or use the lobby button if you want to mute/unmute before going into a map :)~~

 ## Coming Soon / Notes
 - Done: Support for browser of your choice
+- Done: Support for swapping left/right
 - Not likely to bring back using the triggers.
 Probably hard to avoid accidental clicks for most players.
-- Only tested on Oculus Touch 2 controllers playing in Steamvr mode.
-No guarantees for other VR setups.
+- Only tested on Oculus Touch 2 controllers with RiftS playing in Steamvr mode.
+Not guaranteed for other VR setups.

 ## About
 My 3rd mod, written from scratch and mostly for myself.
 If you enjoy this, I appreciate your feedback :)